Subset Selection for Multiple Linear Regression via Optimization: Mathematical Models and Algorithms for Fat Case (m >= n)

 \section{Mathematical Models and Algorithms for Fat Case \texorpdfstring{$(m \geq n)$}{(m >= n)}}

 Let us consider the fat case, in which there are more explanatory variables than observations.
 A natural extension of \eqref{formulation_subset_mae} or \eqref{formulation_subset_mse} for the fat case is to add cardinality constraint $\sum_{j \in J} z_j \leq n-2$.
-This works in many cases, however, we found that the objectives $MAE$ and $MSE$ for the fat case could be problematic in some cases.
+This constraint successfully selects a proper number of explanatory variables in many cases, however, we found that the objective $MAE$ and $MSE$ for the fat case could be problematic in some cases; the penalty on the number of explanatory variables by $MAE$ or $MSE$ is too weak (or strong) and the optimal solution selects $n-2$ (or 0) explanatory variables.

-Minimizing $SAE$ can be thought as approximating the right hand side (dependent values $b$) using a combination of columns (explanatory variables).
+Minimizing $SAE$ can be thought as approximating the right-hand side (dependent values $b$) using a combination of columns (explanatory variables).
 If we have more linearly independent explanatory variables than observations, we can always build a regression model with $SAE = 0$.
 Hence, if we allow $p \geq n-1$, then the $MAE$ objective is not useful.
 Further, due to the definition of $MAE = \frac{SAE}{n-1-p}$, we must have $p \leq n-2$ in order to make the numerator positive.

 Suppose we can select $n-2$ explanatory variables out of $m$ $(m> n-2)$ candidate explanatory variables.
-Since $SAE$ converges to zero as we add more linearly independent explanatory variables and since $p=n-2$ and $n$ are close to each other, $SAE$ can be near zero.
+Because $SAE$ converges to zero as we add more linearly independent explanatory variables and because $p=n-2$ and $n$ are close to each other, $SAE$ can be near zero.
 In this case, having $n-2$ explanatory variables might not be penalized enough by the definition of $MAE$.
 This could make $p=n-2$ optimal and it actually happens in many instances studied in \autoref{REG_section_computational_experiment}, which is not a desired solution in most cases.
 Hence, even with the restriction $p \leq n-2$, $MAE$ may not be a useful criteria.
-In order to fix this issue, we propose a new objective function by additionally penalizing having too many explanatory variables in the regression model.
+In order to fix this issue, we use a slightly modified objective function by additionally penalizing having too many explanatory variables in the regression model:

-In this section, we first define new objective functions, which we call $MAE_a$ and $MSE_a$, as alternatives to $MAE$ and $MSE$.
-Then we modify the formulations in \autoref{REG_section_formulation_subset_selection} based on the new objective functions.
-We also propose algorithms to solve the problems more efficiently.
-Throughout the section, we only present the result for $MAE_a$, because the result for $MSE_a$ follows with trivial modifications, see \autoref{appendix_fatcase_mse_a}.